 Risk Level Details Insurance Impact

-Disclaimer: Risk levels shown are general assessments based on publicly available data from the Smartraveller advisory service, World Health Organization, and Tourism Authority of Thailand.
+Disclaimer: Risk levels shown are general assessments based on publicly available data from Smartraveller, the World Health Organisation, and the Royal Thai Embassy.
 Conditions change frequently - always check current advisories before travel.

 Travel Insurance Providers for Thailand